aevans1500/wsl-helper/README.md

 #### relay
 Copies all specified files in the current direcory to the mirrored directory.

 For example, say base_dir=/mnt/c/Users/aevan/Desktop/WSL and the current directory is ~/random.
 Let ~/random contain a file, "file.out", and an arbitrary directory.

-The command "relay file.out" will copy ~/random/file.out to /mnt/c/Users/aevan/Desktop/WSL/random and the command "relay -r \*" will copy all files and directories in ~/random to /mnt/c/Users/aevan/Desktop/WSL/random.
+"relay file.out" will copy ~/random/file.out to /mnt/c/Users/aevan/Desktop/WSL/random

+"relay -r \*" will copy all files and directories in ~/random to /mnt/c/Users/aevan/Desktop/WSL/random.